EngineITOps/EngineITOps.github.io/_posts/2019-02-10-type_of_nosql.md

 ## ACID
 Consistency in ACID means if the data does not satisfy predefined constraints, it is not persisted.<br>

-## Availability
+## Availability<br>
-Availability means:
+Availability means:<br>
-● The database system is available to operate when required.
+● The database system is available to operate when required.<br>
-● If a system is not available to serve a request when needed, it is not available.
+● If a system is not available to serve a request when needed, it is not available.<br>

 ## Partition Tolerance
 Partition tolerance or fault-tolerance is the third element of the CAP theorem.
-It measures the ability of a system to continue its service when some of its clusters become unavailable.
+It measures the ability of a system to continue its service when some of its clusters become unavailable.<br>

 ## MongoDB As per CAP
  Partition tolerance or fault-tolerance is the third element of the CAP theorem.
-It measures the ability of a system to continue its service when some of its clusters become unavailable.
+It measures the ability of a system to continue its service when some of its clusters become unavailable.<br>